Hair Shedding After a Hair Transplant - Your FAQs Answered

 Anagen Phase

-Hair is constructed by the body from keratin, a fibrous protein that the body uses to build nails and skin and grows at a pace of around half an inch a month.
+Hair growth begins with anagen (the growth phase).
+The body constructs from keratin, a fibrous protein that the body uses to build nails and skin and grows at a pace of around half an inch a month.
 Growth can accelerate in the summer; however, the difference is not dramatic.

 Catagen Phase